 Absences such as oversleeping, missing the bus, traffic, car trouble, or being absent from class without permission are unexcused.
 Following an unexcused absence, work can be completed for full credit provided the student attends a remediation session (office hours or by appointment) to complete assignments.
-Absences resulting from suspensions are unexcused and the same make-up policy applies.
+Students who receive an unexcused absence and do not provide documentation from parent or third party may receive a disciplinary consequence as though they are skipping class.